janaiscoding/photo-tagging-app/README.md

-# Jana's Shopping Cart
+# Jana's Photo Tagging App

 ## Project's Scope

-- The scope of this project was to build **my third application in React using react-router-dom**.
+- The scope of this project was to build **my fourth application in React using Firebase Database**.
-- Using Router, I created a SPA Sushi Restaurant (Shopping Cart/Order Online).

 ## Live Demo

 ![Gif preview of the photo tagging app]()

-- See the full live preview [here]()
+- See the full live preview [here](https://janaiscoding.github.io/photo-tagging-app/)

 ## Getting Started